dotlang/language/Enhancements.md

 \* - How should we specify version number of a package?
 How should we address the version of a dependency?
 Later for package/build manager compoennt this will be decided.

 Y - No annotations?
 Configuration should not be part of the code, and most of the time they can be replaced with good design patterns like decorator or ....

+N - We expect all `import` statements be grouped together.
+So why not merge them all like go?

+? - Disable sending param values as another template type to a template: `auto x = tuple<tuple<tuple<int, ivar>...` Values for template parameters should be either one of primitive types or a simple class name.

+? - Remove template and generic code?
+Everybody seems complaining about them in other languages.

+? - Object creation syntax should be completely readable and not to be confused with any other construct.
+Is it so?